Levy-Y/KeyPortal/README.md

 Environment variables in `.env` control:

--   Database credentials, and database name
+- Database credentials and database name
 - RabbitMQ credentials

+Add the server names in the `docker-compose.yml` file's `keyportal` service `environment` section that match the agent names you configured.
+If you have not configured any agents yet, configure at least one according to the [guide](https://github.com/Levy-Y/KeyPortal-Agent)

 ## Troubleshooting